fluent/fluentd-docs-gitbook/plugins/filter/record_transformer.md

 {"message":"yay, hello world!"}
 ```

-Finally, this configuration embeds the value of the second part of the
+Finally, this configuration embeds the value of the second part of the tag in
-tag in the field "service\_name".
-It might come in handy when
+the field `service_name`.
+It might come in handy when aggregating data across
-aggregating data across many services.
+many services.

 ```
 <filter web.*>